Economic inequality in South Korea: Employment deterioration

-Solution
+Proposed solutions

 One proposed solution to bridge the gap between the rich and the poor is the establishment of a universal social safety net.
 South Korea's share of government spending on welfare is among the lowest among OECD countries.
 There is a need to resolve the gap between the rich and the poor.

-The state tries to bridge income inequality and the gap between the rich and the poor by intervening in the market without undermining the flow of the free market economic system.

-As a representative economic policy for resolving income inequality, Korea has an income-led growth policy, and disaster support funds from around the world, which were prepared due to economic damage caused by Covid-19, can also be seen as efforts to bridge the gap between the rich and the poor in the short term and in numerical terms by guaranteeing basic income for low-income families.
+As a representative economic policy for resolving income inequality, Korea has an income-led growth policy, and disaster support funds from around the world, which were prepared due to economic damage caused by COVID-19, can also be seen as efforts to bridge the gap between the rich and the poor in the short term and in numerical terms by guaranteeing basic income for low-income families.

 A 2018 Korea University degree paper conducted a study on how social welfare policies improve economic inequality.
-The income of the top 10% was about 6.6 times the income of the lowest 10% in 1990.
-As of 2016 this has increased to about 10 times.
-The universal concept of social welfare is becoming increasingly prominent in the 21st century as economic inequality continues to rise.
 In the paper, two countries were cited as examples: Sweden, which developed industrial competitiveness based on marketism before implementing social welfare, and the United Kingdom, which maintained a balance between industrial competitiveness and welfare efficiency.
 The paper stated that the Korea public pension and the basic livelihood security system required more financial support.
 For health security, support was needed first for the lower-income class for the continuity of working welfare.
 In addition, in order to continuously supplement and develop industrial competitiveness, it is necessary education provides fair opportunities and discovers talent.
 It also states that it is necessary to divide the low-income class in Korea into recipients of welfare and the class directly above so that people do not feel a decline in their motivation to work.